youarehero/youarehero/docs/index.rst

     (env)$ src/manage.py syncdb
     (env)$ src/managy.py migrate

 for initial database setup.
-If you were asked to create a superuser, do so.
+If you were asked to create a superuser, do so and continue.

 Start Development Server
 ------------------------